st4r6oy/DPF_CUDA/README.md

 * SYSTEM REQUIREMENTS

-This code requires GNU/fortran and associated libraries to be installed in the system.
+This code requires NVIDIA CUDA fortran and associated libraries to be installed in the system.
 In addition GNUplot is required for the graphics.

 * CONFIGURATION